akash-network/awesome-akash/automatic-deployment-CICD-template/README.md

 - **Continuous Integration**: Never worry about out-of-sync versions or manual updates again.
 This tool ensures that your deployed application mirrors the latest changes in your repository.

 - **Customizable Build Processes**: Tailor the deployment process to fit your project's specific needs.
 Whether it’s specifying a custom build directory or custom commands, you have the flexibility to configure as needed.

+- **Roll back to previous good version in case of bad commits**: Incase of commits that break your application and cause error, the tool will automatically roll back to previous good version.

 ## Getting Started: Simple Steps for Deployment